The Carolingians were a powerful family from the tribe of Franks who rose to power in Western Europe in the mid-8th century.

-These included the Bavarians, Burgundians, Lombards and Provencals among others.
+These included the Bavarians, Burgundians, Lombards, and Provencals among others.
 Visigoths from Spain were frequently used as the light, high-speed cavalry.
-By 9th century, Lombards replaced them as the best troops of the cavalry.
+By the 9th century, Lombards replaced them as the best troops of the cavalry.

 The reign of Charlemagne most decisively helped the Carolingians expand their rule and forge a vast empire, chiefly through continuous warfare.
 Charlemagne waged war on the Lombards who had established a kingdom in Italy and displaced them by having himself crowned the King of Italy.